Apply for the Drought Relief from Electricity Charges Scheme (DRECS)

 Application process - Ergon Energy customers

-Ergon Energy customers that are drought-declared can apply for a waiver of supply charges and/or a deferral of payment of electricity accounts relating to farm usage by contacting Ergon Energy on 13 10 46 or completing Ergon Energy's drought relief application form.
+Ergon Energy customers that are drought-declared may apply for a waiver of supply charges and/or a deferral of payment of electricity accounts relating to pumping water for farm or irrigation by contacting Ergon Energy on 13 10 46 or completing Ergon Energy's drought relief application form.

 Application process - customers of other energy providers

-All other drought-declared customers can apply for reimbursement of supply charges through the Department of Natural Resources, Mines and Energy, using the application process below.
+All other drought-declared customers may apply for reimbursement of supply charges through the Department of Natural Resources, Mines and Energy, using the application process below.

 Step 1: Check your eligibility

-To be eligible for reimbursement under DRECS you must:
+To be eligible for reimbursement under DRECS you must both:

 - be a farmer of a property that has been individually drought-declared or is within a drought-declared area